 The city of Auburn would like to remind you that things (comedy, music, musicals) periodically happen at the historic and beautiful Auburn Avenue Theater.

 The Can Can Castaways, as we've often said in The Stranger, are like a gateway drug for modern dance.
-People show up at the subterranean, red-lit bar, order a few drinks, expect to see some hardbodies dancing—and they get that.
-But what they also get is the expert choreography by Rainbow Fletcher and her team of dancers and designers (often the dancers are the designers), who create dreamscapes from the Moulin Rouge to a bondage club in Tokyo.
-Fletcher and her team have also performed at On the... more » $10-$45.
+People show up at the subterranean, red-lit bar, order a few drinks, and expect to see some hardbodies dancing—they get that.
+But what they also get is an imaginative team of dancers and designers (often the dancers are the designers), who create dreamscapes from the Moulin Rouge to a bondage club in Tokyo. $10-$45.